ilearnio/riot-plain-loader/README.md

  1. Minifies HTML right inside of plain-JS tags
  2. Fixes all of the HTML [limitations](http://riotjs.com/api/#example) when working with `riot.tag()`, since your HTML starts to act like if it's a `.tag` file.

-This is just a wrapper around [riot-plain-htmlmin](https://github.com/ilearnio/riot-plain-htmlmin) package.
-Check it out for more information
+This package is just a wrapper around [riot-plain-htmlmin](https://github.com/ilearnio/riot-plain-htmlmin) package.
+Check it out for more information.

 ## Usage